apache/mahout/website/README.md

 ## Organization

+Within `mahout/website/docs` and `mahout/website/front` you'll find the following directories

+- `./_site`   : this directory holds your static website which is created with `jekyll build`.
+Modifying things in here directly will have no effect (they will be overwritten)
-website/_site   : this directory holds your static website.  don't modify anything in here directly! website/_pages  : this directory holds most of the website content (more documentation to come) website/_layouts  : this directory holds the basic layouts for page types
+- `./_layouts`  : this directory holds the basic layouts for page types
+- `./_includes`  : this directory holds files which can be included in layouts, such as the HTML that powers the page, the navbar, etc. You will see in the html files referenced in `./_layouts` a line that says ` {{ content }}` this is where the markdown compiled into HTML is injected.

-website/assets  : this directory holds the css and images used for the website
+- `./assets`    : this directory holds the css and images used for the website
+- `./[OTHER]`   : all other directories become directory structure of the site.
+They maybe filled with markdown files.
+E.g.
+`./my-dir/myfile.md` will populate the site at `http://.../my-dir/myfile.html`

+**NOTE** `_includes/` and `_assets/` are actually symlinks so that if you change the theme, it will apply evenly to all sites.

 #### Themes

 With Jekyll Builder we can easily swap out themes.
-Currently the theme is `mahout` `website/_includes/themes/mahout` : This directory has HTML for things you will include in your pages, e.g. navbar `website/assets/themes/mahout`  : this directory holds the css and images used for the website (on the mahout theme, if we also may build new themes to try different looks and feels)
+Currently the theme is `mahout3` `website/_includes/themes/mahout` : This directory has HTML for things you will include in your pages, e.g. navbar `website/assets/themes/mahout`  : this directory holds the css and images used for the website (on the mahout theme, if we also may build new themes to try different looks and feels)

 ## How to port a page